-Outlined below are some of the actions and targets we are taking in each of our priority supply chains.
-Over the next 3 years we commit to supporting our banana, berry,farmed prawn and tea suppliers to address the following challenges
+Outlined below are some of the targets we have set and actions we are taking in each of our priority supply chains.

 Addressing sexual harassment and discrimination

-- In 2020 ensure that suppliers have developed workplace policies to tackle harassment and violence and have implemented training and support programmes on sexual harassment and discrimination that include both men and women.
+- By 2022: ensure that suppliers have developed workplace policies to tackle harassment and violence and have implemented training and support programmes on sexual harassment and discrimination that include both men and women.

 - Support the establishment of gender sensitive grievance mechanisms and ensure that women employees who come forward as victims of sexual harassment and discrimination are safeguarded.